mrlynn/MacFaceSwap/codebase.md

 This is a binary file of the type: Image

 # images/Angelina Jolie/100_31ff9373.jpg

 This is a binary file of the type: Image

+# images/Barack Obama/3.jpeg

+This is a binary file of the type: Image

+# images/Barack Obama/Barack-Obama-Old-Celebrity-Mask-Flat-Card-Face-Fancy-Dress-Mask_43db8815-d13f-46ca-bd3d-0b7de90ca7fc.6d854fde5298f369251cef98ce53ac16.webp

+This is a binary file of the type: Image

+# images/Barack Obama/blog_obama_martin_schoeller.jpg

+This is a binary file of the type: Image

+# images/Barack Obama/President_Barack_Obama_(square).jpg

+This is a binary file of the type: Image

+# images/Barack Obama/president-barack-obama-portrait-2012-war-is-hell-store-transparent.png

+This is a binary file of the type: Image

+# images/Barack Obama/SM411_Barack-Obama.jpg

+This is a binary file of the type: Image

+# images/Beyonce/1.jpeg

+This is a binary file of the type: Image

+# images/Beyonce/2.jpg

+This is a binary file of the type: Image

+# images/Beyonce/4.jpg

+This is a binary file of the type: Image

+# images/Beyonce/4.webp

+This is a binary file of the type: Image

+# images/Beyonce/5.jpg

+This is a binary file of the type: Image

+# images/Beyonce/6.jpeg

+This is a binary file of the type: Image